 The primary focus is a retelling of Hesse’s fairytale, yet the style in which Thompson introduces and explores the narrative, providing his own thoughts and questions, encourages the young audience to analyse the story and question it further themselves, rather than simply enjoy the story.
 The entire production is still, however, immensely enjoyable, magical, and filled with wonder; it does not have the intention of relaying some barely hidden message to the children in the audience, rather it presents them with a story and an idea, questions it and then encourages the children’s own curiosity.

-For more information about I Wish I Was A Mountain’s Welsh tour visit the Theatr Iolo website here.
+For more information about the, I Wish I Was A Mountain production by the egg and the Travelling Light Theatre Company live at the Theatr Iolo website here.

 Georgia Winstone-Cooper is a regular contributor to Wales Arts Review.